wildfireOfMine/MyOdinPath/README.md

 This is a repository that displays an index done in React showcasing my trajectory so far while following The Odin Project's website steps into learning front-end and back-end coding.

-This project was done with React MUI.
+This project was done with React MUI and i18n.

 Original Vite README.md: